 Highlights are parts or sections of your hair where the strands of hair are lighter in color compared to your natural color.

 Brunettes can have light brown or blonde highlights.
 Blondes can go with lighter blonde shades to incorporate highlights.
 Jet blackheads can opt for cherry red or gold colors for a remarkable change of color from their regular dull natural hair color.

 There are so many options available that one may sometimes end up looking disastrous, or some may end up looking better than before.
 To save you from the former situation, we have come up with the ultimate guide to hair highlights.
 Consider this as a part of your daily hair care lessons.

 Types of Highlights Hair

 Talking about the highlights, the first and foremost thing to note down is that there are a lot of highlighting techniques available.
-Foiling is the most traditional one out of all; it used to create dark or light contrasts in the different sections of hair depending on the shape and size of the foils.
+Foiling is the most traditional one out of all; it is used to create dark or light contrasts in the different sections of hair depending on the shape and size of the foils.

 There are newer techniques, Balayage being one of them, in which small and random pieces of hair are colored to give a livelier look to the overall hairstyle.

-While there are a lot of options available for highlights home-kits and to DIY hair highlights, but it is not advisable to do so for the first time.
+While there are a lot of options available for highlights home-kits and DIY hair highlights, it is not advisable to do so for the first time.
 You might not put the foil right or might choose the wrong color.